Vinatechvn/PickaxeConfigAssistant/readme.md

 ```

 ### Usage Examples
-Default benchmark timing for a single setting [30x8] on a system with only 1 GPU (or the target GPU in the first slot):
+Default benchmark timing for a single setting [30x8] on a system with only 1 GPU (or GPU #0 is our target):
 ```
 main.py --threads 30 --blocks 8
 ```